Tatenda-Prince/NBA-Game-Day-Notifications-Sports-Alert-System-/README.md

 ![image_alt](https://github.com/Tatenda-Prince/NBA-Game-Day-Notifications-Sports-Alert-System-/blob/16e292a69379287223a07de908934dd09960d55e/images/Screenshot%202025-01-19%20100554.png)

 3.Select Author from Scratch.

 5.Enter a function name (e.g., gameday_lambdafuction_notifications).

 6.Choose Python 3.x as the runtime.

 ![image_alt](https://github.com/Tatenda-Prince/NBA-Game-Day-Notifications-Sports-Alert-System-/blob/e122a34a086a5a2ae8900589751e6343629a96d7/images/Screenshot%202025-01-19%20100737.png)

 7.Assign the IAM role created earlier (gameday_role) to the function.

 ![image_alt](https://github.com/Tatenda-Prince/NBA-Game-Day-Notifications-Sports-Alert-System-/blob/8279051f93447a6337a0993395f76072ad5db1fa/images/Screenshot%202025-01-19%20100745.png)

 ~ Under the Function Code section:

-~Copy the content of the gd_notifications.py file from the repository.
+~Copy the content of the gd_notifications.py file below or from the repository.

 ```python
 import os